EricUrng/Hail-joint-caller/README.md

 ### *VEP*
 Finally, you can run **VEP.py** to run VEP with any plugin on your mt.
 Note that the config files only work with a very specific format.
 Fields specified within your plugin line must case match what VEP expects.
 Also your vep_json_schema line must all be lowercase, excluding types.

 An installation of VEP has been placed at **/share/ClusterShare/software/contrib/eriurn**.
 However, you will need to install some dependencies.
-Firstly, it's easier if you install cpanm as a non-root user install other perl modules.
+Firstly, it's easier if you install cpanm as a non-root user to install other perl modules.
 Use the below:

 <pre><code>$ wget -O- http://cpanmin.us | perl - -l ~/perl5 App::cpanminus local::lib
 $ eval `perl -I ~/perl5/lib/perl5 -Mlocal::lib`